kitor/wsl/README.md

 * Installed [AutoHotkey](https://autohotkey.com/)

-Guide was just verified on clean install of Windows 10 with Creators Update.
+10.04.17: Verified to work on Creators Update.
+30.12.17: Verified to work with Windows Store version of Ubuntu on Fall Creators Update.